mrh11/AI-Scrabble/README.md

 # AI-Scrabble
 this repo contains a personal project to build an AI Scrabble player with an attractive UI.
-The gifs below show current progress in the app
 ## UI Features:

 Pick Shuffled Letters: